fable-compiler/fable-compiler.github.io/docs/blog/2023/2023-04-20-Better_Typed_than_Sorry.md

 ### Erased unions

 Precisely, because overloads are not supported in JS, TypeScript often uses what we call _erased_ unions (to tell them apart from _actual_ F# unions) to allow different types of arguments.
 Fable can [represent these in F#](https://fable.io/docs/communicate/js-from-fable.html#erase-attribute) with unions decorated with `Erase` attribute.
-You can expose them in your APIs and even use pattern matching, but be aware this is translated to standard JS runtime testing (`typeof`, `instanceof`, `Array.isArray`...) so only use erased unions with [disctinct JS primitives](https://fable.io/docs/dotnet/compatibility.html#net-base-class-library) (e.g. no `U2<int, float>`).
+You can expose them in your APIs and even use pattern matching, but be aware this is translated to standard JS runtime testing (`typeof`, `instanceof`, `Array.isArray`...) so only use erased unions with [distinct JS primitives](https://fable.io/docs/dotnet/compatibility.html#net-base-class-library) (e.g. no `U2<int, float>`).

 ```fsharp
 open Fable.Core.JsInterop